galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Process occurrence data

-For the modeling, we need to the choose the occurrences we want to use.
+For the modeling, we need to choose the occurrences we want to use.
 There is 4 ways to do this in Wallace in the **2 Process Occ** panel:

 1. Selecting occurrences on the map by delimiting an interesting geographic area
 2. Removing occurrences by ID
 3. Delimiting a spatial thin

-   This allows to select occurrences by setting a minimum distance (in km) between the different occurrences.
-For example, by typing 30km, we will get all the occurrences on the map which are at minimum 30km from each other.
+   This allows selecting occurrences by setting a minimum distance (in km) between the different occurrences.
+For example, by typing 30km, we will get all the occurrences on the map which are at a minimum of 30km from each other.

 4. Considering all the occurrences